-We participate in the Tampa Bay Information Network (TBIN) system which registers clients for social services and receive identification cards.
+We participate in the Pinellas Homeless Management Information System (PHMIS) through the Homeless Leadership Alliance, which registers clients for social services and provides identification cards.
 We distribute bus passes for doctor's appointments and clients seeking employment.
 We also provide a postal address for receiving mail and packages.

 We provide facilities for over 5,720 hot showers a year with soap, shampoo, conditioner and towels.
 We offer clothing and free laundry facilities to clients to maintain personal hygiene and health.
 We distribute wheelchairs and glasses from community donations.
-We host a mobile health unit weekly that evaluates client health needs and provides referrals to health services available to eligible clients in the community.
+We host Pinellas County Health Services' Mobile Medical Unit weekly which evaluates client health needs and provides referrals to health services available to eligible clients in the community.

 Additionally, medical volunteers are on-site on Tuesdays.

 A core group of our community are seniors 55 and older who suffer from poor health conditions, exposure to the elements and nutritional neglect.
-A pilot supplementary program, the Senior Health Nutrition Pack provides specially selected, nutrient-dense foods that seniors can take with them to eat later.
+The Senior Nutrition program consists of weekly distributions of megavitamins and vitamin/mineral-enriched foods (protein drinks, nutrition bars, single-serve cereals, salmon/tuna, fruits, etc.) that are sustainable for a homeless senior who has no access to food storage or refrigeration.

 Survive the Elements Program